rywet56/SPLiT-seq_DGE_matrix/README.md

 In both alignment versions, the next step is to mark BC reads that have a UMI with a Phred32 quality score > 10.
 Laslty, BC reads together with their mate read in the genomic_read.fastq file are extracted and written to three files.
 Selected genomic reads are written to filtered_genomic_reads.fastq, selected BC reads are written to filtered_BC_reads.txt and the corresponding UMIs are written to filtered_UMIs.txt.

+### Align to reference genome
+The filtered genomic reads (filtered_genomic_reads.fastq) are aligned to a reference genome with the STAR aligner (the file aligned_filtered_genomic_reads.sam is obtained).
+Before that, a STAR Index file of the reference genome has to be created.

+### Add gene names
+The aligned genomic reads have to be associated with the name of the gene that they could be aligned to.
+This is done by using the Drop-seq tool "TagReadWithGeneFunction", which adds a tag to the aligned_filtered_genomic_reads.sam file that specifies the gene name of every aligned genomic read.

  <p align="center">